RayBenefield/transmutation/readme.md

 ## Work Log

+### #12

+Totally had a good run this go around as I knew exactly what to do.
+So first I finished up the log operator and added some skipped tests to test out the console logging actually.
+And then when I finished that I jumped straight into the `if` and `ifNo` operators.
+Took me no time at all since I was able to extend the default transmuter with the operators and use them to just make transducers which is awesome and was SUPER easy.
+Way easier than I thought.
+I think I know how to do meta operators that affect the whole transducer list as well... like adding a logging statement between every transducer to inspect the stream.
+SUPER useful if I can pull it off.
+I was super shocked at how easy `if` and `ifNo` were.
+And very happy about it should make things a lot more declarative.
+The next operator that I really want to tackle though is definitely a `switch` operator since it is one of the key things that creates verbosity in **RxJS** for me since you have merge two streams and filter both because if you don't output from a stream it just never outputs.
+It is crazy painful.
+So hopefully that will go smoothly.

 ### #11

 I started working on more operators that would be useful.
 I started with the do